zed-alpha/shadow-gadgets/README.md

 [Drawable wiki page][DrawableWiki].

 ### Notes for Views

++ The library now includes lint checks for the `ShadowsViewGroup`s.
+Most of the standard ones for the base Android classes are exactly duplicated here for the library groups, except for one `RecyclerView` check.
+The details can be found in the [Lint integration section][ViewGroupsLintWiki] on the ViewGroups wiki page.

 + To disable the target's inherent shadow, its `ViewOutlineProvider` is wrapped in a custom implementation.
 This has the possibility of breaking something if